 About the project:

-The project will first analyse patterns of labour migration and rights violations of immigrant workers in the V4 with special regard to Ukraine as a sending country.
-Country-specific reports will fill gaps in providing up-to-date information on labour rights violations and possible remedies, also focusing on the shady role of intermediary practices in recruiting, leading to the exploitation of migrant workers.
-Second, on the national levels, the project will strengthen incentives for cooperation among labour inspections, NGOs and other actors providing assistance to migrant workers.
-In Ukraine, the involvement of new actors in the support of migrant workers will be sought.
-On the international level, the project would create fora for experience sharing of good practices and joint action.
+The project activities aim to analyse patterns of labour migration and rights violations of migrant workers in the V4 countries focusing on Ukraine as a sending country.
+Country-specific reports will fill gaps by providing up-to-date information on labour rights violations and possible remedies.
+They will also provide insight into the shady role of intermediary practices in recruiting which often lead to the exploitation of migrant workers.
+At the national level, the project aims to strengthen cooperation among labour inspections, NGOs and other actors providing assistance to migrant workers.
+In Ukraine, the involvement of new actors in support of migrant workers will be sought.
+At the international level, the project aims to create forum for experience sharing of good practices and joint action.